Governance in higher education: United States

-Within the US, governance varies greatly from university to university.
-Without any policy, various statements have been influential.

 American Association of University Professors

-The American Association of University Professors (AAUP) was the first organization to formulate a statement on the governance of higher education based on principles of democratic values and participation (which, in this sense, correlates with the Yale Report of 1828, which has been referred to as the “first attempt at a formally stated philosophy of education” for universities, emphasizing at that time that Enlightenment curricula following the establishment of democratic constitutional governance should not be replaced with retrogression to religious curricula).
-The AAUP published its first "Statement on Government of Colleges and Universities" in 1920, “emphasizing the importance of faculty involvement in personnel decisions, selection of administrators, preparation of the budget, and determination of educational policies.
+The American Association of University Professors (AAUP) was the first organization to formulate a statement on the governance of higher education based on principles of democratic values and participation (which, in this sense, correlates with the Yale Report of 1828, which has been referred to as the "first attempt at a formally stated philosophy of education" for universities, emphasizing at that time that Enlightenment curricula following the establishment of democratic constitutional governance should not be replaced with retrogression to religious curricula).
+The AAUP published its first "Statement on Government of Colleges and Universities" in 1920, "emphasizing the importance of faculty involvement in personnel decisions, selection of administrators, preparation of the budget, and determination of educational policies.
 Refinements to the statement were introduced in subsequent years, culminating in the 1966 Statement on Government of Colleges and Universities.
-The document does not provide for a “blueprint” for the governance of higher education.
-Nor was the purpose of the statement to provide principles for relations with industry and government (though it establishes direction on “the correction of existing weaknesses”).
+The document does not provide for a "blueprint" for the governance of higher education.
+Nor was the purpose of the statement to provide principles for relations with industry and government (though it establishes direction on "the correction of existing weaknesses").
 Rather, it aimed to establish a shared vision for the internal governance of institutions.
 Student involvement is not addressed in detail.
 The statement concerns general education policy and internal operations with an overview of the formal structures for organization and management.
-In process and structure, the meaning with the end result is an organizational philosophy for shared governance in higher education.
+In process and structure, the meaning with the outcome is an organizational philosophy for shared governance in higher education.

 National Education Association

 First published in 1987, the National Education Association (NEA) statement on faculty governance in higher education is a straightforward point of view on their policy in support of shared governance.
 The policy maintains that faculty involvement in governance is critical.
 Providing research support, the organization states faculty should advise administration in developing curriculum and methods of instruction.
 Faculty is responsible for establishing degree requirements, takes primary responsibility in tenure appointments and the award of promotion and sabbatical.
-Addressing issues through collective bargaining, the statement believes “administration and the governing boards of colleges and universities should accept the faculty's recommendations”.
+Addressing issues through collective bargaining, the statement believes "administration and the governing boards of colleges and universities should accept the faculty's recommendations".
 The statement also maintains that faculty should be involved in salary decisions, evaluating administrators, and budgeting.
 The policy concludes with the assertion: